marimunari/marimunari/README.md

       </td>
       <td>
         <h2>A little more about me...</h2>
         <p align="justify">Hi, I'm Mari!
-I am a junior developer passionate about web development, mainly front-end.
+I am a junior developer passionate about web development.
 I am majoring in Database Technology and I am currently studying to     acquire knowledge and develop in the area of ​​technology.
 Some technologies I like to study with include CSS, JavaScript, TypeScript, ReactJS, PHP, NodeJS and   Flutter
        <img src="https://github.com/Denver-Devs/emojis/blob/master/the_goods/bongo-cat.gif" width="22px" height=22px" align="center">
         </p>
       </td>